smm-h/mind-server/README.md

 # Mind Server

-This is a small app that demonstrates how a minimal Nilic mind works, through a JSON-based API run on a server.
+This is a small server-side program that demonstrates how a minimal Nilic mind works, through a JSON-based API.

 Click on [MindsAPI.java](src/main/java/ir/smmh/mind/MindsAPI.java) to see a list of defined methods and their definitions.